 Life with chronic pain is challenging, as the pain often limits what you can do or how can you do something.
 Simple tasks become pain triggers and you have to adjust your life around the pain.
 There are plenty of treatments for chronic pain, from pills to surgery, cognitive behavior therapy and acupuncture.
 A lesser known treatment for chronic pain is exercising.
-Despite it might seem counter intuitive to exercise while in pain, physical movement can actually decrease your discomfort.
+Despite how it might seem counter intuitive to exercise while in pain, physical movement can actually help to manage chronic pain.
 Chronic pain does limit the types of exercises you can do, but here are some that can actually make you feel better.

 Benefits of exercising in chronic pain patients

 According to Dr. Reyfman, pain management specialist, exercising helps your body cope with pain.
 Lack of activity weakens the muscles and joints, causing more pain.
 When you exercise you strengthen your muscles and increase energy?
 Another great benefit of exercising is the release of endorphins, the feel-good hormones, which block the pain receptors in the brain, relieving pain.
 After a good workout you can get better sleep, which is another benefit, as during sleep your body regenerates.

 When it comes to exercising with chronic pain, there is no size to fit all.
 Pain management clinics offer customized programs and encourage patients to try different exercises until they find the ones that work best for them.
 Here are some simple exercises that are proved to manage chronic pain and help you strengthen your body.

 Simply walking can help you feel better, especially if you walk in the park or somewhere in the nature.
 Walking boosts your energy, reduces stiffness and provides more oxygen to your muscles.
 Studies revealed that walking can relieve back pain and are the most effective type of exercises for fibromyalgia.